-Martin Heale is a senior lecturer in medieval history at the University of Liverpool, and General Editor of the society.
+Martin Heale is Professor of Late Medieval and Reformation History at the University of Liverpool, and President of the society.
 He studied History at the University of Exeter and was awarded his PhD from the University of Cambridge in 2001.
 He has been a council member since 2004, serving as Hon.
 General Editor from 2012 to 2017 and President since 2018.
-His research interests centre on the late medieval church and the English Reformation, and his publications include The Dependent Priories of Medieval English Monasteries (Boydell, 2004) and Monasticism in Late Medieval England c.1300-1535 (Manchester University Press, 2009) and The Abbots and Priors of Late Medieval and Reformation England (OUP, 2016).
+His research interests centre on the late medieval church and the English Reformation, and his publications include The Dependent Priories of Medieval English Monasteries (Boydell, 2004), Monasticism in Late Medieval England c.1300-1535 (Manchester University Press, 2009) and The Abbots and Priors of Late Medieval and Reformation England (OUP, 2016).

 Jonathan Pepler has been a Council member from 1995, President 2003-2012.
 A history graduate of Trinity College, Cambridge, Jonathan has pursued a career in archives mainly in local authorities (Norfolk, Pembrokeshire and Cheshire) apart from a brief interlude in the NHS with Tower Hamlets Health Authority, and was latterly Cheshire County Archivist 1997-2012.
 He has also held various offices in national and local archival and historical organisations including Chair of the National Council on Archives, and membership of the Railway Heritage Committee and the Archbishop of Canterbury's Advisory Panel on Libraries and Archives.
 He has published a number of articles in local historical journals and has a particular interest in maps and cartography.

-Fiona Pogson studied History at the University of Liverpool and is currently a senior lecturer and subject leader at Liverpool Hope University.
+Fiona Pogson studied History at the University of Liverpool and is currently principal lecturer and subject lead at Liverpool Hope University.
 Her doctoral thesis focused on the political associations of Thomas Wentworth, earl of Strafford, and she has published articles in History, Historical Research and Northern History on this subject.
-She has served as Hon.
+She served as Hon.
 Treasurer of the Society from 2000 to 2017, and Hon.
 General Editor from 2018 to 2023.

 Dr Daniel Szechi